icopy-site/awesome/docs/awesome/awesome-engineering-team-management.md

 Here we are, at the intersection of power and influence lies the political game.
 If its nature and intensity is sourced from the company's core culture and history, you're unfortunately unlikely to avoid it past a certain hierarchical level.
 Be prepared.

+- [About corporate middle management](https://news.ycombinator.com/item?id=28336658) - “As a manager in a large corporation you are expected to be an aligner. (…) You have to manage frictions and strive to make the people above you look good.”

 - “Politics is how a middle manager runs interference and creates distractions to make sure you can't see over, around, or through them, and that the people behind them closer to the money can't see you.” ([source](https://news.ycombinator.com/item?id=22808280)).

 - [HiPPO FAQ](http://bitly.com/HIPPOExplained) - HiPPO stands for “Highest Paid Person's Opinion”, a trait of dysfunctional culture, in which power politics trumps data.